 Supported markets include forex, commodities, indices, shares, and cryptocurrencies.
 Not only does Eightcap offer low spreads, but 0% commissions on standard accounts.
 If you open a raw account, then you can trade from 0.0 pips.
 The minimum deposit here is just $100 and you can choose to fund your account with a debit or credit card, e-wallet, or bank wire.

 - ASIC regulated broker

 - Very tight spreads

 3. Capital.com – Best Stock App for Ease-of-Use

-Reputable licensing bodies like the FCA and CySEC are tasked with regulating Capital.com - so you can expect a safe trading environment here.
+Reputable licensing bodies like the FCA, CySEC, ASIC, and NBRB are tasked with regulating Capital.com - so you can expect a safe trading environment here.
 This is the best stock app when it comes to ease of use.
-As this is a CFD provider, you can go long or short on your favoured markets.
+As this is a CFD provider, you can go long or short on your favored markets.
 You can also leverage your positions by up to 1:500 on the move.
 The best stock trading app for beginners - such as one offered by Capital.com, will include educational and trading tools.

 We found this to include the latest news as well as a full section on learning how to trade.
 This includes strategies, psychology, and essentials such as lessons on leverage, spread, liquidity, and volatility.
 You may also install the free Investmate app by Capital.com.
 When searching for stock CFDs via the Capital.com app, you will find over 2,000 shares.Supported exchanges include London, Tokyo, Saudi Arabia, and Shanghai, as well as NYSE, and the NASDAQ in the US.
 This enables you to access shares from companies such as Apple, Moderna, Uber, Twitter, Barclays, Alibaba, Google, Lloyds, Coinbase, Sainsbury's, and more.